harv1str/awesome-contextural-public/README.md

-# awesome-contextural-public
+# awesome-contextural
-The Public Repo for Contextural Blog Ideation Repo
+Concept Design for posts

+`/inquiryList.md` : A list of ideas for posts